01 — Build

 ⚠ LiPo safety

 Never charge a LiPo unattended or near flammable materials.
-Always use the TP4056 protection circuit — never connect a LiPo directly without it.
 Do not puncture, crush, or short-circuit LiPo cells.
+Always use the dedicated USB charger cable — never connect the LiPo directly to a USB port.
 Dispose of swollen or damaged batteries at a household hazardous waste facility.

 08